clnsmth/soso/docs/source/user/examples/spase-HowToConvert.rst

 Installation
 ------------

 First, ensure that you have installed the latest soso package.
-Instructions are given at `https://soso.readthedocs.io/en/latest/user/quickstart.html <https://soso.readthedocs.io/en/latest/user/quickstart.html>`_.
+Instructions are given at :doc:`Quick Start <../quickstart>`.

 Next, in order for the script to be able to harvest metadata, it needs access to a local directory of your chosen SPASE repository.
 No matter which repo you choose, you will likely need the `SMWG repo <https://github.com/hpde>`_ as well, since it contains additional information about creators, contributors, instruments, observatories, etc. You must clone all needed repositories in your HOME directory in order for the script to work as intended.